 Each vial contains 2-4 GBq at the reference date.

-Samarium-153 emits both medium-energy beta particles and an imageable gamma photon, and has a period of 46.3 hours (1.93 days).
+Samarium-153 emits both medium-energy beta particles and an imageable gamma photon, and has a radioactive half-life of 46.3 hours (1.93 days).
 The primary radiation emissions of samarium-153 are shown in Table 1.